Hashimoto’s Thyroiditis symptoms, lab tests, and why every woman should get tested! Plus, 5 natural ways to live well with Hashimoto’s!

 - Work out – include cardiovascular, strengthening, and flexibility exercises.
 Remember, too much exercise can also be stressful to the body too!

-- Get enough sleep – aim for 7 to 9 hour a night (Take my 5 question Sleep Quiz, then learn how to sleep better naturally!)
+- Get enough sleep – aim for 7 to 9 hours a night (learn how to sleep better naturally!)

 - Relaxation techniques – prayer, meditation, deep breathing, etc.